-The target population for all 100 beds in this program are: young adults between the ages of 18 and 25 with serious mental illness coming from an institutional setting, leaving foster care, or are homeless.
-Some individuals may have a co-occurring Substance Use Disorder (SUD) and be at various stages of recovery, see Appendix D in the "Event Comments and Attachments" in the Statewide Financial System (SFS).
-Although supportive housing is permanent housing, the agency will be expected to transition the individuals to an adult housing slot within their agency, another agency or to independent housing, as the individual progresses in their recovery.
-Generally speaking, individuals should be transitioned out of the program no later than their 26th birthday.
-However, recognizing individuals need sufficient time to gain the desired skills, individuals admitted to the program after their twenty third birthday may be served for a period of up to three years.
+Although supportive housing is permanent housing, the agencies awarded will be expected to transition the individuals to an adult housing slot within their agency, another agency or to independent housing, as the individual progresses in their recovery.
+Individuals should be transitioned out of the program no later than their 26th birthday.
+However, recognizing individuals need sufficient time to gain the desired skills, individuals admitted to the program after their 23rd birthday may be served for a period of up to three years.